 The literature on simultaneous or structural organizational ambidexterity also distinguishes between a balanced and combined dimension of ambidexterity (Cao et al., 2009; He & Wong, 2004; Junni et al., 2013; Zhao et al., 2021).
 Balanced ambidexterity refers to the pursuit of exploration and exploitation in an equitable way (Venugopal et al., 2020), such that an ambidextrous organization puts the same emphasis on both exploration and exploitation (Jancenelle, 2020).
-Combined ambidexterity involves maximizing the magnitude of ambidexterity M hrabi et al., 2019) by pursuing high levels of both exploration and exploitation simultaneously (Cao et al., 2009; He & Wong, 2004; Venugopal et al., 2020).
+Combined ambidexterity involves maximizing the magnitude of ambidexterity hrabi et al., 2019) by pursuing high levels of both exploration and exploitation simultaneously (Cao et al., 2009; He & Wong, 2004; Venugopal et al., 2020).
 Both balanced and combined ambidexterity tackle structural cts of organizational ambidexterity (Cao et al., 2009), pursuing explanations for the structural mechanisms that allow organizations to pursue both alignment and adaptability (Gibson & Birkinshaw, 2004; Ossenbrink et al 2019; Sheremata, 2000); yet they are grounded in diverse theoretical foundations.
-Balanced ambidexterity Ins theoretically from March's (1991) work, which acknowledges that trade-offs and competition between oration and exploitation cannot be avoided and that ambidextrous organizations need to identify the appropriate balance between the two (Cao et al., 2009; Luger et al., 2018).
+Balanced ambidexterity Ins theoretically from March's (1991) work, which acknowledges that trade-offs and competition between loration and exploitation cannot be avoided and that ambidextrous organizations need to identify the appropriate balance between the two (Cao et al., 2009; Luger et al., 2018).
 Studies taking this view argue that a balance between exploration and exploitation is required and can be achieved by creating spatially (i.e., physically and culturally) separated business units (O'Reilly & Tushman, 2004) and designing different structures for each unit to engage separately in either exploration or exploitation (Raisch & Birkinshaw, 2008).
 For example, business units that deal with exploration are usually structured such that they can be kept small, are decentralized, and encompass loose processes, while units dealing with exploitation are larger, more decentralized, and characterized by tighter processes (Benner & Tushman, 2003).

 On the other end, studies on combined ambidexterity stress the non-competitive or complementary relationship between exploration and exploitation (Gupta et al., 2006; Hahn et al., 2016).
 Combined ambidexterity is theoretically grounded in the concepts of orthogonality (Gupta et al., 2006; Junni et al., 2020; Katila & Ahuja, 2002) and supplementary fit (Gulati & Puranam, 2009) between exploratory and exploitative activities.
-Gupta et al.
+Gupta et al. (2006) conceptualize exploration and exploitation as independent, non-competitive activities that are orthogonal to each other and thus simultaneously achievable.
+Gulati and Puranam (2009) emphasize the supplementary fit between contradictory activities that can be maximized through cross-fertilization.
+In this sense, combined ambidexterity represents the ability of organizations to develop and leverage organizational knowledge and resources that supplement each other and increase the combined magnitude of exploration and exploitation (Gibson & Birkinshaw, 2004; Voss & Voss, 2013).
+This can be achieved, for instance, by sustaining a primary organizational structure for routine tasks, adjustments, and efficiency and a complementary secondary structure for non-routine tasks and experimentation (Adler et al., 1999; Voss & Voss, 2013).
+Nonaka (1994) refers to "Instructure organizations" as those designed on the grounds of combined exploration and exploitation structures.

-?1 Organizational ambidexterity and innovation performance in the health sector
+2.1 Organizational ambidexterity and innovation performance in the health sector